hyperledger/caliper/docs/vNext/Installing_Caliper.md

 > __Note:__ all patch versions of Besu are supported for each version.
 The `1.3.2` SUT is deprecated and it is recommended you use `1.3` instead.

 The `bind` command is useful when you plan to run multiple benchmarks against the same SUT version.
 Bind once, then run different benchmarks without the need to bind again.
-As you will see in the next sections, the launcher commands for the master and worker processes can also perform the binding step if the required parameter is present.
+As you will see in the next sections, the launcher commands for the manager and worker processes can also perform the binding step if the required parameter is present.

 > __Note:__ the built-in bindings can be overridden by setting the `caliper-bind-file` parameter to a YAML file path.
 The file must match the structure of the [default binding file](https://github.com/hyperledger/caliper/blob/master/packages/caliper-cli/lib/lib/config.yaml).
 This way you can use experimental SDK versions that are not (yet) officially supported by Caliper. __This also means that we cannot provide help for such SDK versions!__